Fruitland, California

-Fruitland (formerly Elk Prairie) is an unincorporated community in Humboldt County, California.
+Fruitland (formerly Elk Prairie) is an unincorporated community in Humboldt County, California, United States.
 It is located 6 mi east-southeast of Weott, at an elevation of 1,004 ft.

 A post office operated at Fruitland from 1890 to 1934.
-The first settlers of Fruitland were a colony of immigrants from the Netherlands who planted orchards sponsored by David Page Cutten, the namesake of Cutten, CA, approximately 37 mi northwest of Fruitland.
+The first settlers of Fruitland were a colony of immigrants from the Netherlands who planted orchards sponsored by David Page Cutten, the namesake of Cutten, approximately 37 mi northwest of Fruitland.
 The isolation of this colony in a time when there was little adequate long-distance transportation ultimately led to the dissolution of the colony's fruit market.